awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. Click the value and it will bring up the website:
 ![DemoWebsite](Images/DemoWebsite.png)
+(image will vary depending on what you supplied for `websiteimage`)

 ## 2. Discussion and Example Failure Scenarios <a name="failure_scenarios"></a>